 Medical device manufacturers that are introducing a new product to the market, or have substantially modified an existing device in order to create a new one must complete a 510(k) premarket submission to the FDA.
 The FDA maintains a database of premarket notification 510(k) submissions on its official website, enabling users to search for existing submissions using criteria such as the 510(k) number, applicant, device name or FDA product code.

-FREE EBOOK: Click here to download the eBook PDF of the Step-by-Step Guide to Preparing your FDA 510(k) Submission.
+FREE DOWNLOAD: Click here to download a PDF of our 510(k) submission checklist.

 The 510(k) submission process provides an additional avenue for medical device companies to obtain approval for marketing their devices in the United States.
 Rather than going through the lengthy scientific review associated with the premarket approval process, medical device manufacturers can undertake a 510(k) submission to demonstrate that their product is substantially equivalent to other legally marketed devices - and that it is therefore safe to be allowed into the marketplace.